hollyabrams/capstone-project-2/README.md

 - Users can view featured products listed on the homepage.
 - Users can add specific products to their shopping cart.
-- To make purchases, users can register and log in.
+- Guests as well has authenticated users can make purchases.
-- Once logged in, users can proceed to checkout, process their payments, and view their order history.
+- Users can proceed to checkout, process their payments, and view their order history.
 - Users can manage their profile and view past transactions.

 ## API